-A collection is pretty straight forward—it’s a set of stories that you manually bundle together.
-Once you’ve added stories to a collection you can share it with either the public or just your ArcGIS organization and distribute the link as needed.
+A collection is pretty straightforward—it’s a set of stories and other apps that you manually bundle together.
+Once you’ve added items to a collection you can share it with either the public or just your ArcGIS organization and distribute the link as needed.

 Why group story maps together like this?

-There are a number of instances where a collection of stories could be useful.
-Our authoring community will undoubtedly come up with a variety of unexpected ways to leverage them, but here are the three most common scenarios where we think having a story collection will be a big help.
+There are a number of instances where a collection could be useful.
+Our authoring community will undoubtedly come up with a variety of unexpected ways to leverage them, but here are the three most common scenarios where we think having a collection will be a big help.

-You want to create a portfolio of your story maps
+You want to create a portfolio of your work

-A collection is the perfect way to showcase the body of work you’ve made with StoryMaps.
-Spin one up to create a shareable catalogue of all the stories your organization has published, or use it to show the range of projects you may have worked on as a consultant.
-My team created one as a helpful, one-stop-shop for the stories we’ve made showcasing the versatility of StoryMaps.
+A collection is the perfect way to showcase the body of work you’ve made with StoryMaps and ArcGIS.
+Spin one up to create a shareable catalogue of all the great things your organization has published, or use it to show the range of projects you may have worked on as a consultant.
+My team created one as a helpful, one-stop-shop for browsing our favorite stories we’ve made with both Esri’s new and classic storytelling tools.

 You have one big story you’d like to tell in several installments

-As an example, it didn’t make sense for my teammate to create a single story combining four different lists of the Seven Wonders of the World—it would have made for an awfully crowded story.
-But, by including all four separate story maps in a single collection, he can now share the whole set, making it easy for readers to see how long the full read is and letting them browse at their leisure.
+Here’s a quick example of this use case: It didn’t make sense for my teammate to create a single story combining four different lists of the Seven Wonders of the World—it would have made for an awfully crowded story.
+But, by including all four story maps in a single collection, he can now share the whole set.
+This makes it easy for readers to see how long a read they’re in for while also letting them browse at their leisure.

-You have several stories on closely related topics
+You have several apps on closely related topics

-If you have a variety of story maps that you’d like to keep together as related resources, collections can make your life a whole lot easier.
-They’re the perfect way to aggregate training materials, tutorials, student assignments, or any other kind of story maps you want to keep as a set.
+If you have a variety of story maps and apps that you’d like to keep together as related resources, collections can make your life a whole lot easier.
+They’re the perfect way to aggregate training materials, tutorials, student assignments, apps that give a snapshot of a current disaster response effort—the list goes on and on.
 We created this collection of resources for anyone who has questions about the goals, release, and timeline of ArcGIS StoryMaps, for example.